MawlSetz/meetUp-App/README.md

 # meetUp-App

-## FEATURE SPECS
+## SPECS

-   - via telnet, user connects to server
-   - gets date, topic and current head count--> able to RSVP
-   - to RSVP user must provide name & address
-   -  admin is able to see current list of developers
-   -  able to set new date and topic for next meetup
-       + as well as simply delete previous meetup's info
-       + +(admin features only availble to admin)
+connects via telnet

+## user
+user provides name and address when prompted user types more to recieve more info (date, topic, and headcount) user has the option to rsvp rsvp confirmation

+## admin
+admin can access list of all developers involved admin can delete date, topic, and headcount(to make room for new information) admin can reset date, topic, and headcount

+commands for Genivive
+   -type admin to get to admin options
+   'current developers' returns list of names
+   'new groupHang' creates a new group hang.